Roundup · Updated: August 2026

 It is worth dwelling on because it explains the whole page.
 A Reddit-only tool lives or dies by terms Reddit controls, and when those terms changed, an established product with paying customers simply could not continue.
 That is the precariousness baked into any tool that depends on a single platform’s API.
 The lesson is not “avoid Reddit,” it is to prefer tools that treat Reddit as one input among several and that never rely on automated posting.

 If you were a GummySearch user looking for where to go, the honest answer is a multi-source monitor.
-EaseClaw watches eleven sources including Reddit, scores buying intent, and drafts a reply you send yourself, with no auto-posting and no single-platform dependency.
+EaseClaw watches twelve sources including Reddit, scores buying intent, and drafts a reply you send yourself, with no auto-posting and no single-platform dependency.
 We wrote up the direct comparison on the GummySearch alternative page.

 Want the how-to, not just the tools?